Skip to main content

 ;; ==> #t

-Here for-each always iterates over all elements, but with early exit, it will return immediately when found a value.
+Here for-each always iterates over all elements, but with continuation, it will return immediately when a value is found.

 Loops